emrergin/atolye/readme.md

 ## What I learned
 - Back-end is hard.
 - An HTML form can not have a put action.
 See: https://stackoverflow.com/questions/8054165/using-put-method-in-html-form
+- On default, edirecting a POST request results in a GET request, whereas, redirecting a PUT request results in a PUT request.
+See: https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections